yduf/yduf.github.io/_posts/2020-09-09-bittorrent-v2.md

 published: true
 title: BitTorrent v2
 tags: filesystem tree hash network internet p2p torrent
+excerpt_separator: <!--more-->
 ---
-> BitTorrent v2 kick-started with an effort to transition away from SHA-1 as the hash function for pieces, shortly after google announced having produced a collision.
-Given a new hash function would not be backwards compatible, a few other changes were proposed as well, while we were taking the compatibility hit anyway.
+> BitTorrent v2 kick-started with an effort to transition away from SHA-1 as the hash function for pieces, shortly after google announced having produced a collision. <!--more-->
+> Given a new hash function would not be backwards compatible, a few other changes were proposed as well, while we were taking the compatibility hit anyway.
 This post describes the new features of the BitTorrent v2 protocol. - [BitTorrent v2](https://blog.libtorrent.org/2020/09/bittorrent-v2/) / [HN](https://news.ycombinator.com/item?id=24401999)

 see also
 - [Build your own BitTorrent](https://news.ycombinator.com/item?id=37941075)